oh-my-fish/oh-my-fish/plugins/fish-spec/README.md

 # fish-spec
 > Unit testing as simple as fish.

-The following guide describes how to use the `fish-spec` plugin that is bundled with Oh-My-Fish.
+The following guide describes how to use the `fish-spec` plugin bundled with Oh-My-Fish.

 ## Install
 Before you can use `fish-spec`, you need to install [Oh-My-Fish](https://github.com/bpinto/oh-my-fish).

 ## Usage
-Just like any other plugin in Oh-My-Fish, you can start using `fish-spec` in two ways:

-1. Adding the plugin to the `$fish_plugins` global variable declared in your fish configuration file, usually in  `~/.config/fish/config.fish`.
-2. Directly importing the library into your fish file via [import](https://github.com/bpinto/oh-my-fish/blob/master/functions/import.fish).
+Import the library into your fish file via [import](https://github.com/bpinto/oh-my-fish/blob/master/functions/import.fish).

-As of now, the most common use case is the second method, as you will probably want to test your own plugins or libraries.

-Inside your project's directory create a new `spec` folder (recommended) and add all your _spec_ files inside. _Spec_ files are regular fish files that must look like `*.spec.fish` and contain your tests.
+Inside your project's directory create a new `spec` folder and add all your _spec_ files inside. _Spec_ files are regular fish files that shall look like `*.spec.fish` and contain your tests.

 You can have multiple `spec.fish` files to organize your tests in a per module basis, or you can squash everything into a single file and use describe blocks to separate groups of tests.